Telecommuting Trend Data (updated August 16, 2019)

-Below are the latest available statistics on the work-at-home/telework population in the U.S. based on an analysis of 2005-2016 American Community Survey (US Census Bureau) data conducted by GlobalWorkplaceAnalytics.com.
-Similar state and county data are available through 2016.
-Data for 2017 will be available in the Fall.
+Below are the latest available statistics on the work-at-home/telework population in the U.S. based on an analysis of 2005-2017 American Community Survey (US Census Bureau) data conducted by GlobalWorkplaceAnalytics.com.
+New numbers, for the prior year, are released each Fall.

 The American Community Survey (ACS) derives its data on work-at-home from the question: What was your primary means of transportation to work during the survey week?
 “Worked at home” is one of the choices.
 Therefore, all we know about this population is that they worked primarily at home, which we assume means at least half-time.

 Though often used interchangeably, ‘telework’ is defined as the substitution of technology for travel, while telecommuting is more narrowly defined as the substitution of technology for commuter travel.
 Thus if someone takes work home after being at the office it is considered telework but not telecommuting, and if someone works at home instead of driving to an office they are telecommuting.
 Both terms were coined by Jack Nilles in the 1970s.
 Note: many people and organizations are moving away from both terms in favor of remote work, distributed work, mobile work, smart working (UK), and workshifting (Canada).
 By the way, if you’re confused by all the conflicting numbers you read about telework, join the club.
 We explain the problem here.

 - Regular work-at-home, among the non-self-employed population, has grown by 159% since 2005, more than 11x faster than the rest of the workforce and nearly 50x faster than the self-employed population.

 - 4.7 million employees (3.4% of the workforce) now work from home at least half the time.

 - From 2005 to 2017:

 - The employee population (not including work-at-home or the self-employed) grew by 14.1%